evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 43.6 kWh and a net usable capacity of 46.0 kWh, providing a -2.4 kWh buffer (-5.5%) for battery protection.
+The high-capacity battery has a gross capacity of 46.0 kWh and a net usable capacity of 43.6 kWh, providing a 2.4 kWh buffer (5.2%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 376 to 347 km (234-216 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 12.2 kWh/100 km for the base model and 13.3 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 11.6 kWh/100 km for the base model and 12.6 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 100 kW.
-Charging from 0% to 100% takes approximately 65 minutes, while a more typical scenario from 10% to 80% takes 25 minutes with an average charging speed of 77 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 66%.
-This results in an effective charging speed, including time lost, of 67 kW, with each charging session taking about 24 minutes and 21 seconds.
+Charging from 0% to 100% takes approximately 62 minutes, while a more typical scenario from 10% to 80% takes 24 minutes with an average charging speed of 75 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 67%.
+This results in an effective charging speed, including time lost, of 65 kW, with each charging session taking about 24 minutes and 10 seconds.

-In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 23 kWh/100 km, the trip would take about 11 hours and 7 minutes, requiring eight charging stops from 8% to 58%, totaling 167 minutes of charging time.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 23 kWh/100 km, the trip would take about 11 hours and 14 minutes, requiring seven charging stops from 6% to 68%, totaling 175 minutes of charging time.

 ### Onboard Charger

-The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 4 hours and 10 minutes using a home setup.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 3 hours and 57 minutes using a home setup.

 ### Charge Port

-Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
-For complete specifications for all markets, refer to the full specifications.
+The charge port is located on the [left rear side](../../../../technology/charging/connectors/#rear-side), making it easy to use charge stations where you need to back up into the charger.
+This model uses the [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) connector for the chargeport.

 {{<evkxdisplayaddarticle />}}